marneu/custom_logo/README.md

 Plugin to load a different logo within a Round Cube Session and for print out.
 The logo can depend on the domain name (not a must) if you have more than one user group.
 An other default logo can be displayed in case there is no custom_logo available.
+This plugin is intended to be used with default and larry Roundcube skin.

 Download and install via http://plugins.roundcube.net